Workhorse Group Reports Q2 2024 Financial Results

 About Workhorse Group Inc.

-Workhorse is focused on providing electric vehicles to the last-mile delivery sector and offers a fleet optimization telematics system fully integrated with its vehicles.
-For additional information, visit workhorse.com.
+Workhorse is committed to delivering electric vehicles for the last-mile delivery sector and provides a fleet optimization telematics system that is fully integrated with its vehicles.
+For more information, visit workhorse.com.

 Frequently Asked Questions